jtanx/fontforge/doc/sphinx/ui/menus/filemenu.rst

    the font, a text sample of the font, or specific glyphs at a very large scale.

-   See the section on :doc:`printing <display>` for more information.
+   See the section on :doc:`printing </ui/dialogs/display>` for more information.

 .. _filemenu.Execute:

 .. object:: Execute Script...

    Only in the font view.
-Brings up a dlg and allows you to enter a :doc:`script <scripting>`, which could be just calling a prewritten script file.
+Brings up a dlg and allows you to enter a :doc:`script </scripting/scripting>`, which could be just calling a prewritten script file.
 There is a [Call] button in the dlg to help you locate any such files.
    The default extension is "\*.pe" (postscript edit) but you can change that with the [Filter] button if you use something else.